 replaces the previous COVID-19 Refund Scheme

-initially, and from this Thursday (26 March 2020), the subsidy scheme will refund employers up to a maximum of €410 per each qualifying employee
+initially, from 26 March 2020 until 04 May 2020, the subsidy scheme refunded employers up to a maximum of €410 per each qualifying employee

-the subsidy scheme applies to employers who top up employees’ wages and those that aren’t in a position to do so
+the subsidy scheme applies to employers who make additional gross payments to employees’ wages and those that aren’t in a position to do so

 employers make this special support payment to their employees through their normal payroll process